synw/smsexpress/README.md

 # Sms express

-Send sms messages with a device and read contact list from a terminal.
+Tired of typing sms messages on a phone keyboard?
+Send sms messages with a device and read the contact list from a terminal.
 Powered by [Node Commander](https://github.com/synw/nodecommander)

+Note: the computer and device have to be on the same local network

 ## Usage